Permits to keep animals

 - Animals must not cause any noise problems for neighbours

-- Animals receive adequate food and water
+- animals receive adequate food and water

-- Sufficient and proper housing must be provided if required by a Code of Practice from the Ministry for Primary Industries.
+- sufficient and proper housing must be provided if required by a Code of Practice from the Ministry for Primary Industries.

-- Removal of animal droppings regularly so that they do not cause a nuisance to others
+- removal of animal droppings regularly so that they do not cause a nuisance to others

-- Animals must not cause any damage to neighbouring property
+- animals must not cause any damage to neighbouring property

-- Animals must not create a nuisance.
-Examples of nuisances are offensive conditions, or an accumulation of material that may harbour vermin
+- animals must not create a nuisance.
+Examples of nuisances are offensive conditions, or an accumulation of material that may harbour vermin.

-When a dispensation becomes invalid
+When a permit becomes invalid

 - You move to another property and wish to keep animals at your new property, and the animals are not permitted at the new property under the bylaw; or